 CAIC is a 501(c)(3) not-for-profit organization – donations to CAIC are tax-deductible to the extent allowable by law.

 All donations will be gratefully acknowledged in our festival program book, and in the programs for events throughout CAIC’s 2018-2019 season.
-In addition, donors at the following levels will receive additional benefits.
+Donors at the following levels will enhanced benefits, including:

 $100 Level A ticket to the festival concert of your choice.